G1: A simple graph store, written in Rust

 Over the next few weeks/months, I'm planning to implement a graph store in Rust, G1.
 I mainly want to do this because mentat became unmaintained, and I like the idea of Datalog as a database query language.
 Implementing a database also seems like a reasonable enough way to learn about one.

 I also want a "database of everything" at some point -- a single database I put all my information into, and can query against in a single, unified way.
-(This also ties into the Stahl project -- to be written about at a later date.)
+(This also ties into the Stahl project.)

 Atoms: Atoms are the nodes of the graph.
 Each is represented as a UUID.